 Pembina employs a comprehensive pipeline integrity management program ("IMP") dedicating a significant portion of its annual operating budget directly to pipeline integrity management activities.
-Pembina's IMP includes the policies, systems, processes, analysis and documentation designed to ensure proactive and transparent management of its pipeline systems and compliance with applicable standards and regulations.
+Pembina's IMP includes the systems, processes, analysis and documentation designed to ensure proactive and transparent management of its pipeline systems and compliance with applicable standards and regulations.

 Pembina's IMP is designed to achieve enhanced safety through the entire pipeline lifecycle.
-This begins with quality specifications/standards during pipe manufacturing, selection and application of high quality coatings to protect the buried pipe, route selection to avoid geologically unstable or high consequence areas, and the use of cathodic protection systems to electrically protect the pipe from external corrosion.
+Integrity management begins at the engineering and design phase with quality specifications/standards during pipe manufacturing, selection and application of high quality coatings to protect buried pipe, route selection to avoid geologically unstable or high consequence areas, and the use of cathodic protection systems to electrically protect the pipe from external corrosion.

-Integrity management activities extend into pipeline operations with programs including right-of-way patrols and public awareness to reduce the likelihood of third party damage, system-specific hazard evaluations and risk assessments, geotechnical programs to manage slope instability and river crossings, training and qualification programs for staff and contractors, enhanced emergency response procedures, and the use of specific chemicals to reduce the likelihood of internal corrosion from impurities and bacteria in the oil.
+Proactive integrity management activities extend into pipeline operations with programs including right-of-way patrols and public awareness to reduce the likelihood of third party damage, system-specific hazard evaluations and risk assessments, geotechnical programs to manage slope instability and river crossings, training and qualification programs for staff and contractors, enhanced emergency response procedures, and the use of specific chemicals to reduce the likelihood of internal corrosion from impurities and bacteria in the oil.